Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Introduction

 \section{Introduction}

 Owing to the swift progress of diffusion models, the images they generate, commonly referred to as AI-Generated Content (AIGC), have become remarkably lifelike~\cite{DBLP:journals/air/ChenXHYYCZ25,DBLP:journals/csur/YangZSHXZZCY24,DBLP:conf/cvpr/RombachBLEO22}.
-At the same time, image editing techniques have also made significant progress~\cite{DBLP:journals/corr/abs-2402-17525,DBLP:conf/cvpr/BrooksHE23,DBLP:conf/nips/ZhangMCSS23}.
-Unlike traditional approaches that generate fully synthetic images, modern editing techniques enable localized modifications guided by natural language, while preserving the rest of the image~\cite{DBLP:journals/corr/abs-2402-17525}.
+At the same time, text-guided image editing techniques have also made significant advances~\cite{DBLP:journals/corr/abs-2402-17525,DBLP:conf/cvpr/BrooksHE23,DBLP:conf/nips/ZhangMCSS23}, enabling localized modifications driven by natural language instructions while preserving the rest of the image~\cite{DBLP:journals/corr/abs-2402-17525}.

-These partially edited versions based on real images often appear highly authentic, as most of their visual content remains unaltered.
-However, such realism can also post severe safety threats.
-Such images can be exploited to craft highly convincing fake news or manipulate public opinion~\cite{DBLP:journals/corr/abs-2404-03021}.
-For instance, in July 2024, a genuine Associated Press photograph showed Secret Service agents solemnly protecting Donald Trump following an assassination attempt.
-A manipulated version of this image circulated on social media, in which the agents were deceptively edited to appear smiling.
-As a result of this modification, some users misconstrued the event as a ``political performance'', which in turn fueled widespread misinformation and public confusion~\cite{apnews2024}.
-Accordingly, developing the capacity to accurately detect and distinguish partially edited images from genuine ones has become both a pressing and indispensable challenge.